 Explore at Low Tide

 In the winter in the Pacific Northwest, lowest tides come at night.
-When the tide is predicted to be just right, fans of low tide exploring strap on headlamps and rubber boots and head out into the murky darkness of the exposed tide flats.
+When the tide is at its lowest, local beachcombers strap on headlamps and rubber boots and head out into the murky darkness of the exposed tide flats.

-There, innumerable creatures, typically covered by water, are exposed to anyone willing to trek out and look.
-Whether you go all out for a wintertime nighttime low tide or just keep an eye on the tides so you can find a few tide pools when the tide is out, exploring marine life in this way can be a fun way to enjoy the beach in the winter.
-(Be careful, though, not to get caught on an outcropping or cove by rising tides!)
+There, innumerable creatures that are typically covered by water are exposed to anyone willing to trek out and look.
+Whether you go all out for a wintertime nighttime low tide or just keep an eye on the tides so you can find a few tide pools when the tide is low, exploring marine life in this way can be a fun way to enjoy the beach in the winter.

 Have a beach fire (If allowed)